Holding a Regular Meeting with the Association of the British Pharmaceutical Industry (ABPI)

 Dr. Colette Goldrick introduced the new administration, its five missions and her views on them, the reform of the National Health Service (NHS) including the improvement of the clinical trial environment, the implementation of the previous administration's Life Science Vision in the new government's life science policy as a pillar of economic growth, and the implementation of the new administration's Life Science Vision and disease prevention measures.
 The priorities of the new government's life science policy, which is the pillar of economic growth, included the implementation of the previous government's Life Science Vision and an emphasis on disease prevention measures.

-During the Q&A session, participants exchanged opinions on the clinical trial environment in the UK, the challenges of waiting periods before starting treatment for certain diseases, and industry perceptions of the National Institute for Health and Clinical Excellence (NICE) health technology assessment in the UK.
-The inequalities in access to healthcare, including the hesitancy to use new drugs in the NHS, and the inability to recover from the impact of Corona due to a severe shortage of healthcare professionals, were also discussed.
+During the Q&A session, participants exchanged opinions on the clinical trial environment in the U.K., the challenges of waiting periods before starting treatment for certain diseases, and the industry's perception of the National Institute for Health and Clinical Excellence (NICE) health technology assessment.
+The inequalities in access to healthcare, including the hesitancy to use new drugs in the NHS, and the inability to recover from the effects of Corona due to a severe shortage of healthcare professionals, were also discussed.
 He also introduced the background of the funding of drugs in the NHS, including the fact that although there is an agreement with the industry to return a portion of sales proceeds, this is not immediately linked to the prescribing of new drugs.

 Patient Engagement - ABPI's recent activities (ABPI)